jontlo/email_validator/README.md

 ```
 * ```email``` takes the user-inputted email address.

-### Response a JavaScript object in the following format:
+### Response: a JavaScript object in the following format:
 ```
 return_validity = {
         valid: BOOLEAN,